cskevint/interview/checkbox_tree.md

 1. Only nodes with children can be opened or closed using a plus/minus or right triangle/down triangle (triangle with CSS preferred).
 2. Each node has a checkbox which does not impact closed/open state (checkboxes indicate selection state e.g. for a filter).
 3. If any node or any of its children is initially selected, open it by default at render time.
+4. Provide a public API that retrieves the selection state of the component in JSON format (semi-checked is false).
+API result format is up to you.
-4. [Optional] Provide a UI-only semi-checked state for nodes that have some children checked but not all.
+5. [Optional] Provide a UI-only semi-checked state for nodes that have some children checked but not all.

 ### Input for the Component